Admidio/admidio/tests/README.md

 Nothing a test writes survives it, so the tests do not depend on each other and the database is installed once per process rather than once per test.

+The bootstrap sets `$gDebug`, so PDO runs in `ERRMODE_EXCEPTION` and a failing statement raises an Admidio exception with the SQL error instead of being swallowed.
+Without it PostgreSQL reports a rejected statement only through the return value of `execute()`, which `Database::queryPrepared()` passes on as `false` without a log entry, and a test then sees a record that was never written.

 Two things to know when writing a test:

 - `Admidio\Infrastructure\Exception::__construct()` calls `$gDb->rollback()`, which unwinds the